eugenevoronko1/rsschool-cv/cv.md

  Hello everyone, my name is Eugene Voronko.
 I am a system administrator from the private IT school "ITLANDIA".
 I want to change the direction towards development.
 I am fond of sports, poetry, programming, technology and many others.
 My dreams are to become either a Full Stack Dev or a DevOps engineer.

+ Technically-minded System Administrator transitioning into software development with the goal of becoming a Full Stack or DevOps Engineer.
+I combine a solid understanding of IT infrastructure with growing proficiency in programming languages like JavaScript, TypeScript, and Python.
+I am seeking an opportunity to apply my diverse skill set to build and maintain high-quality software.

 ---

 ## 🎓 Education